 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
-To ensure that the fluoride supplement in your water provides optimal dental protection, we monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/L. Tables below include data from prior to US Dept of Health changing recommended Fluoride levels In April 2015 from 1.0 mg/L to 0.7 mg/L. During 2015 monitoring showed that fluoride levels in your water were within 0.2 mg/l of the target level for over 99% of the time.
+To ensure that the fluoride supplement in your water provides optimal dental protection, we monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/L. During 2016, monitoring showed that fluoride levels in your water were within 0.2 mg/l of the target level for over 99% of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride.